-Can students transfer easily between MCHK and other Malvern schools, including Malvern College UK?
+Can pupils transfer easily between MCHK and other Malvern schools, including Malvern College UK?

 Each Malvern school runs independently, but we will be planning exchange programmes between the Malvern College Family of Schools.

-For Malvern College Hong Kong students, there will be a limited number of reserved places at Malvern College UK at Year 9 to transfer over and finish their education in the UK.
-The student will need to pass the entrance criteria for the UK.
+For Malvern College Hong Kong pupils, there will be a limited number of reserved places at The Downs Malvern at Year 7 and Malvern College UK at Year 9 to transfer over and finish their education in the UK.
+The pupil will need to pass the entrance criteria for the UK.

 How long will they last?